-9. APPLICANT, AGENT, PROPERTY OWNER, AND CONTRACTOR CERTIFICATIONS (Continued) Is/Are the Applicant(s) and Owner(s) the same?
-Yes No Legal name & title of Applicant Second applicant's legal name & title, if applicable Applicant's signature Second applicant's signature Date Date Property owner's legal name, if different from Applicant Second property owner's legal name, if applic cable Property owner's signature, if different from Applicant Date Date CERTIFICATION OF AUTHORIZATION TO ALLOW AGENT S) TO ACT ON APPLICANT'S(S') BEHALF (II F APPLICABLE) I (we), (and) (and) APPLICANT'S LEGAL NAME(S) - complete the second by hereby certify that I (we) have authorized AGENT'S NAME(S) - conditions act on my (our) behalf and take all actions necessary to the prostandard and special conditions attached.
-I (we) hereby certify the complete the second blank if more than one Aga ecessing, issuance, and acceptance of this pern nit and any and all to the best of my (our) knowledge. o trao ana accarato Applicant's signature Second applicant's signature, if applicable Date Date Agent's signature and title Second agent's signature and title, if applicab ble Date Date CONTRACTOR ACKNOWLE DGEMENT (IF APPLICABLE) I (we), (an APPLICANT'S LEGAL NAME(S) - complete the second by d) ank if more than one Applicant , have contracted have contracted (and) CONTRACTOR'S NAME(S) - complete the second blank if more than one Contractor CONTRACTOR'S NAME(S) - complete the second ond blank if more than one Contractor to perform the work described in this Joint Permit Application, sign ned and dated · I (we) will read and abide by all conditions as set forth in all federal, state, and local permits as required for this project.
+9. APPLICANT, AGENT, PROPERTY OWNER, AND CONTRA CTOR CERTIFICATIONS (Continued) Is/Are the Applicant(s) and Owner(s) the same?
+Yes No Legal name & title of Applicant Second applicant's legal name & title, if applicable Applicant's signature Second applicant's signature Date Date Property owner's legal name, if different from Applicant Second property owner's legal name, if applicable Property owner's signature, if different from Applicant Second property owner's signature Date Date CERTIFICATION OF AUTHORIZATION TO ALLOW AGENT(S) TO ACT ON APPLICANT'S(S') BEHALF (IF APPLICABLE) I (we), to the best of my (our) knowledge. o indo dina doodinato Applicant's signature Second applicant's signature, if applicable Date Date Agent's signature and title Second agent's signature and title, if applicable Date Date CONTRACTOR ACKNOWLEDGEMENT (IF APPLICABLE) I (we), , APPLICANT'S LEGAL NAME(S) - complete the second blank if more than one Applicant have contracted (and) have contracted (and) CONTRACTOR'S NAME(S) - complete the second blank if more than one Contractor to perform the work described in this Joint Permit Application, signed and dated I (we) will read and abide by all conditions as set forth in all federal, state, and local permits as required for this project.
 I (we) understand that failure to follow the conditions of the permits may constitute a violation of applicable federal, state, and local statutes and that we will be liable for any civil and/or criminal penalties imposed by these statutes.
 In addition, I (we) agree to make available a copy of any permit to any regulatory representative visiting the project site to ensure permit compliance.
 If I (we) fail to provide the applicable permit upon request, I (we) understand that the representative will have the option of stopping our operation until it has been determined that we have a properly signed and executed permit and are in full compliance with all of the terms and conditions.
 Contractor's name or name of firm (printed/typed) Contractor's or firm's mailing address Contractor's signature and title Contractor's license number Doto Contractor's signature and title Contractor's license number Date Applicant's signature Second applicant's signature, if applicable Date Date

-Describe the type(s) of vegetation proposed for stabilization and the proposed planting plan, including schedule, spacing, monitoring, etc. Attach additional sheets if necessary.
-17. DREDGING, MINING LOWING TAE BLE FOR DRE EDGING PRO JECTS redging ICE dredging I Hydr aulic l (clamshell, ne, etc.) Hydr raulic l (clamshell, ne, etc.) Cubic yards Square feet Cubic yards Square feet Cubic yards Square feet Cubic yards Square feet Vegetated wetlands Non-vegetated wetlands Subaqueous land Totals Is this a one-time dredgin (initial cycle in cu. y ng cycles are anticipated: Composition of material (Provide documentation (i free of toxics, provide doc .e., laboratory results or and alytical reports oxics.
-If not Please include a dredged retained to prevent its ent sectional drawings of the try into surface e waters or we etlands.
-If on- Will the dredged material If yes, please explain: be used for a ny commercia al purpose or l beneficial use ?Yes No If this is a maintenance d Permit number of original e original perr nit.)
+Describe the type(s) of ve monitoring, etc. Attach a ne proposed p planting plan, including sche edule, spacing), 17.
+DREDGING, MINING LOWING TAE BLE FOR DRE EDGING PRO JECTS redging MAINTENANCE dredging Hydraulic Mechanical (clamshell, dragline, etc.) Hydraulic Mechanical (clamshell, dragline, etc.) Cubic yards Square feet Cubic yards Square feet Cubic yards Square feet Cubic yards Square feet Vegetated wetlands Non-vegetated wetlands Subaqueous land Totals Is this a one-time dredgin (initial cycle in cu. y ng cycles are anticipated: Composition of material (percentage sand, silt, clay, rock): Provide documentation (i.e., laboratory results or analytical reports) that dredged material from on-site areas is free of toxics.
+If not free of toxics, provide documentation of proper disposal (i.e., bill of lading from commercial supplier or disposal site).
+Please include a dredged retained to prevent its ent sectional drawings of the try into surface e waters or we etlands.
+If on- Will the dredged material If yes, please explain: be used for a ny commercia al purpose or beneficial use ?Yes No If this is a maintenance d Permit number of original e original perr nit.)